Go to Homepage

 by Tom O’Brien

-Lombok fun guide for families, Sengiggi Beach
+Lombok fun guide for families, Mt Rinjani Crater Lake view

 Send us your Feedback / Letter to the Editor

-What’s more, this is a predominately Muslim island with Arab influence and an inimitable Sasak culture that is as distinct as the flora and fauna.
+What’s more, this is a predominantly Muslim island with Arab influence and an inimitable Sasak culture that is as distinct as the flora and fauna.
 Here a young Sasak man will “steal” his girl as an accepted ritual before marriage, showing up days or weeks later with parents and family accepting their daughter’s kismet, ready for the occasion.

 In Senggigi’s central town along the main road (Jalan Raya), the rough and ready tourist village has seen better days.
 Once backpacker central, the town thrived.
-These days its welter of shops and simple businesses servicing the hospitality trade can’t decide whom they should market to.
+These days, its welter of shops and simple businesses servicing the hospitality trade can’t decide whom they should market to.
 The backpackers are still around but not in the same numbers and the more upmarket travellers are in search of something more than a Bintang beer and pizza.

 But the town is awash in Internet shops, air-sea ticketing agents, Komodo diving and trekking tours, surf lessons, antique shops and art galleries, moneychangers and all else under the equatorial sun.
 Leading a modest change are restaurants and art galleries, some new and some long established, embracing the changing demographics and new investment.